RyanVonz/RyanVonz/README.md

 - 👋 Hi, I’m @RyanVonz
-- 👀 I’m interested in coding in java, javascript, python, Django, Data Analystics Using power query and power Bi
+- 👀 I’m interested in coding in java, javascript, python, Django, Data Analytics Using power query and power Bi
-- 🌱 I’m currently learning to code or write HTML5 code, Python, Data Analystics using power Bi
+- 🌱 I’m currently learning to code or write HTML5 code, Python, Data Analytics using power Bi
 - 💞️ I’m looking to collaborate on any platform to make this world a better place
 - 📫 How to reach me twitter @Xavier_vonz